stefancaspersz/pf-setup/README.md

 ## reboot

-test that that pf has picked up the new rule set:
+test that pf has picked up the new rule set:

-	$ sudo pfctl -a 'emerging-threats' -sr
+	$ sudo pfctl -sr

-you should see:
+you should see the rules listed such as:

 	No ALTQ support in kernel
 	ALTQ related functions disabled